Skip To Main Content

 Research Labs and Facilities

-Utilizing UTSA’s state-of-the-art labs and equipment, Computer Engineering graduate students are conducting innovative research and refining their technical skills.
+Utilizing UT San Antonio’s state-of-the-art labs and equipment, Computer Engineering graduate students are conducting innovative research and refining their technical skills.

 Some of the research labs include: